M507/SOC_Tools_Dashboard/README.md

 The project consists of the following services:

-- Web Application runs on port `5080`
+- The main web application runs on port `5080`
 - MkDocs serves documentation on port `5081`
 - CyberChef runs on port `5082`